 Jim Marshall: “Dudley built five prototypes, which I rejected because they weren’t quite right – they didn’t quite make the sound I had in my head.
 Then he made number six and I as soon as I heard it I said, “that’s it!
 That’s the Marshall sound.”
 It sounded exactly like the sound the boys had described to me, you see.
 We put that amp into my shop that Saturday for people to hear and it didn’t even have a cabinet, it was just the chassis!
 We took orders for 23 that first day”.

-Here’s a look at some of the Marshall amps that shaped the sounds of rock.
+Here’s a look at some of the Marshall amps that shaped (and are shaping) the sounds of rock.

 The one that started it all.
 The brainchild of Ken Bran – hired by Jim Marshall as an amp technician – the JTM45 was based on the Fender Bassman.
 Requests from customers and musicians for a cheaper version of the Bassman saw the birth of the JTM45.

 Swapping American tubes with British ones, the JTM45 also was the first amp to feature a 4×12 cabinet – a closed-back cab with four 12” Celestion Alnico speakers.
 All of which contributed to giving the amp its distinctive “British accent”.
 How did it sound?
 Loud.
 Crunchy.
 Bright.
 Dynamic.
 Harmonically rich… It roared!

 Early adopters of the amp included Pete Townshend and Eric Clapton.
 Eric used a combo version of the JTM45, known as the Bluesbreaker.
 The amp contributed to one of the most sought after and desired guitar tones ever heard, defining the Marshall sound for the blues and rock music to come.